Compositional Q-learning for electrolyte repletion with imbalanced patient sub-populations: Code

-\subsection{Code}
+\acks{The authors would like to thank Matthew J{\"o}rke, Alex Nam, Archit Verma and Dylan Cable for feedback.
+AM was supported in part by a Stanford Engineering fellowship.
+AM, JY, and BEE are funded in part by Helmsley Trust grant AWD1006624, NIH NCI 5U2CCA233195, and CZI.
+BEE is a CIFAR Fellow in the Multiscale Human Program.}

+\section{Code}

-Before NFQI can be deployed in a particular application area, its hyperparameters, and possibly its model structure, should be tuned.
-We release code with recommendations for tuning these settings.
+Before CFQI can be deployed in a particular application area, its hyperparameters and architecture should be tuned.
 All of our experiments were run on an internally-hosted cluster using a 320 NVIDIA P100 GPU whose processor core has 16 GB of memory hosted.
 Our experiments used a total of approximately 100 hours of compute time.
-The code for our experiments is based on a \hyperlink{https://github.com/seungjaeryanlee/implementations-nfq}{prior implementation of FQI}\footnote{https://github.com/seungjaeryanlee/implementations-nfq}.
-We implement our nested neural network models in PyTorch~\citep{paszke2019pytorch} and use an SGD-based optimizer~\citep{Saad_1998}.
+The code for our Cartpole experiments is based on a prior implementation of FQI\footnote{https://github.com/seungjaeryanlee/implementations-nfq}.
+We implement our models in PyTorch~\citep{paszke2019pytorch} and use a stochastic gradient descent-based optimizer~\citep{Saad_1998}.
 For all experiments, we use 80\% of our data to train and 20\% of our data to test.
-We use a default learning rate of $10^{-3}$.
-We use the same hyperparameters for nested- and group-label agnostic methods.
+Our code is available on \href{https://github.com/bee-hive/cfqi\_public}{Github}.

-\subsection{Cartpole environment}
+\section{Cartpole environment}